xolariis/comfort-ships-/README.md

      helloo, small intro !
 I'm xolar
-     / xolaris , often offtab / with
-     party but feel free to c + h & int !
+     / xolaris , often offtab or with party but feel free to c + h & int !
 I have adhd and bpd, so
      I apologize if I act differently